sherlyn-soriano/smart_sales_analyzer/README.md

 # Smart Sales Analyzer

-Local analytics sandbox that blends a Kaggle sales dataset with synthetic records, runs automated data-quality checks, and persists everything into DuckDB for downstream reporting via Streamlit.
+A small end-to-end analytics playground: pull the Kaggle sales dataset (or reuse a cached copy), top it up with synthetic records, validate with Great Expectations, and stash the results in DuckDB for easy querying and a Streamlit front end.

 ## What You Get
 - **Modern ETL**: Polars + DuckDB pipeline with Great Expectations validation.